 - is used by the employee’s rehabilitation case manager and employer to look for and offer suitable duties that fit the employee's functional abilities

-- update the employee’s certificate as the injury, medical condition or capacity changes.
+- the certificate of capacity can be updated as the injury, medical condition or capacity changes.

-Claims managers will generally not accept backdated medical certificates.
+Claims managers will generally not accept backdated certificates of capacity.

 Return to work case conferences